 The logical part of you wants to share his joy.
 You know he’ll value you if you can accept him as he is.
 It is the “childish” part that objects and gets jealous.

 To regain control of your emotions, you need to accept them.
 Next time you feel even a hint of jealousy, say to yourself, “I accept that I am jealous.”
 Really allow yourself to feel jealous; don’t fight it like you usually do.
 And don’t act on your jealousy.
 Simply feel the emotion.
 As these feelings arise, breathe deeply and continue to accept.
-Some people find that this is enough to break through.
+Some people find that this is enough to breakthrough.
 Others find thoughts or memories surface.
 Trust that whatever comes to mind is coming up for a reason.
 Just go with it, while continuing to accept your feelings.
-If you find you have trouble doing this alone, seek therapy or counseling to help you through.
+If you find you have trouble doing this alone, seek therapy or counselling to help you through.